jdoose/play-with-docker.github.io/_posts/2017-01-28-swarm-stack-intro.markdown

 ## Conclusion

-Using only a couple of commands enables to deploy a stack of services on a Docker Swarw using the really great Docker Compose file format.
+Using only a couple of commands enables to deploy a stack of services on a Docker Swarm using the really great Docker Compose file format.

 {:.quiz}
 What is a stack?